 Emilia Romagna is a region in Italy located between Florence and Milan.
 Emilia Romagna is a diverse region boasting beautiful sandy beaches on its Adriatic coast, historic cities like Bologna, Parma, Ravenna and Modena, agricultural plains and forest-covered mountains.
 Add to that a delectable array of food and wines, a state-of-the-art automotive industry (think Ferrari, Lamborghini, Maserati and Ducati), picturesque villages and towns, stunning nature trails and festivals (some of which can trace its origins to medieval times) and you have a destination that’s perfect for any type of traveller.
-It’s one of my favourite regions in Europe (for the obvious reasons!
-Hehe 😉 ) and I’ve been there numerous times in the past few years.
+It’s one of my favourite regions in Europe and I’ve been there many times.
 If you’re planning a holiday there, here are my suggestions of things you must do in Emilia Romagna:

 Map of Emilia Romagna